 (a) Without incurring any liability whatsoever, Comwave may suspend or terminate any or all of the Services for any reason whatsoever, including, without limitation, where the Subscriber:

-(i) fails to pay an account that is past due, or Subscriber provides payment by cheque or credit card which is not honoured by Subscriber's bank;
+(i) fails to pay an account that is past due, or Subscriber provides payment by cheque or credit card which is not honoured by Subscriber's bank and any security deposits are insufficient to satisfy outstanding balances

 (ii) fails to provide interim payments when requested by Comwave;